PhilNad/with-respect-to_py/README.md

 ## Performances
 Currently, a GET operation performed from within Python takes about 0.004 seconds to execute while a SET operation from within Python takes about 0.04 seconds -- 10x slower than GET.
 When using the program from Bash, the Python first import some libraries, which takes a considerable amount of time.
 In particular, matplotlib and spatialmath are especially slow.
 In this scenario, a single GET/SET operation takes about 1.85 seconds to execute, which is prohibitively slow.
+To make this faster, the program would probably need to be ported to C++ (and based on Eigen) such that calling it from Bash becomes very fast as there is no module import step.

 ## Design
 - Uses [Peter Corke's SpatialMath library](https://github.com/petercorke/spatialmath-python)